sassoftware/quickstart-sas-viya-azure/README.md

 # SAS Viya on the Azure Cloud

+**This is a deprecated repository, and is no longer being maintained.
+See https://github.com/sassoftware/azure-quickstart-templates/tree/master/sas-viya for the currently maintained, up-to-date Azure Quickstart for SAS Viya.**

 This is the Azure QuickStart development repository for SAS Viya.

 All deployment code is located in the [/sas-viya](/sas-viya) directory.